 Accepted proposals will be reviewed by an evaluation team and scored against the stated criteria.
 This scoring will determine the ranking of vendors based upon their written proposals and oral presentations.
-The final ranking will be made based upon those scores.

 3.3 Right to Reject Proposals and Negotiate Contract Terms